 This is an interesting book, in that it serves as sort of a bundle to many arguments against toxic masculinity.
 Or, more accurately, it provides a model that celebrates the author’s brand of masculinity, and has strong critiques of how many men live currently.
 It embraces a deeply spiritual, mission-driven, strong idea of man-hood.

-If you’re politically oriented like me, you’ll probably strongly disagree with portions of this book.
+You’ll probably strongly disagree with portions of this book.
 I’d rather not write a specific critique of it, however, because it’d be too long, but in summary, there’s a lot that feels outdated / offensive, and a lot that provided a fresh perspective of masculinity for me.
 However, I did like how he supports a polarity spectrum of gender that provides balance for people.
-Overall, I’m glad I read it, but probably wouldn’t reference again.
+Overall, I'm glad I read it, but probably wouldn’t reference again.

 This is a part of my Media Diet.
 Learn more about this project here.